 If more than one interviewer is involved, average your scores and discuss any major gaps in interpretation.
 This method balances qualitative impressions with structured evaluation.

-They’re more than a formality—references can validate your impressions or reveal red flags.
+References are more than a formality; they validate impressions and can reveal red flags.
+Tips:

-Listen not just to what is said, but how it’s said
+• Listen not just to what is said, but how it is said

 Final Thought

-Interviewing isn’t just about asking questions—it’s about uncovering evidence.
-By using a mix of structured styles, tools, and evaluation methods, you’ll gain the insight you need to make confident, informed hiring decisions.
+Interviewing is not just about asking questions; it is about uncovering evidence.
+By combining structured styles, consistent tools, and clear evaluation methods, you will gain the insight you need to make confident, informed decisions and improve hiring accuracy.

 Share This Story, Choose Your Platform!